avaneev/prvhash/README.md

 "jump" or "converge" into an unrelated random sub-sequence.

-During the course of PRVHASH development, the author has found that the simplest sinewave oscillator with period being a multiple of PI, can be used as a pseudo-random number generator.
+During the course of PRVHASH development, the author has found that the simplest low-frequency sinewave oscillator can be used as a pseudo-random number generator, if its mantissa is treated as an integer number.
+Which means that every point on a sinusoid has properties of a random bit-sequence.

 ```
 #include <math.h>